[Fiction] Mother Again

 On solstices and the brightest solar transitions of sommernatten, she burst through Denmark like the golden color birthing through the Kezar arches all those years ago in San Francisco.
 On those nights, she became a song for a country quietly and temporarily mad with irrational hope.

-Babies were made, dreams of an impossible future were born and bloomed open.
+Babies were made, and dreams of an impossible future were born and bloomed open.
 The ground shook and cats, yes, cats were able to stretch out their paws and stretch into the light, ready to continue their slow watch of the planet.

 On those days, she was a mother again.